Struggling Helps Children Become Stronger

 When the Struggle Doesn’t Make You Strong

 A good friend of mine was the subject of a terrible amount of neglect growing up.
-While seeking therapy years later a counselor told her the story of how catepillars must struggle to emerge from their cocoons as beautiful butterflies.
-While the metamorphasis almost kills the animal, not going through it will acutally leave it crippled for life.
+While seeking therapy years later a counselor told him the story of how caterpillars must struggle to emerge from their cocoons as beautiful butterflies.
+While the metamorphosis almost kills the animal, not going through it will actually leave it crippled for life.

-My friend and I concluded that this counselor was an idiot.
-While struggling to clear a place setting, set a table, dress yourself, save up money for a toy, and accept that you cannot always be the center of attention is very valuable for a child, going without food, potable water, clean clothes, a jacket in the winter, or a responsible adult to serve as your advocate when so many of every one of these things is available in the United States is absurd, and will surely stunt the growth of any child.
+This counselor is an idiot of the highest order.
+While struggling to set a table, dress yourself, save up money for a toy, and accept that you cannot always be the center of attention is very valuable, going without food, potable water, clean clothes, a jacket in the winter, or a responsible adult to serve as your advocate when so many of every one of these things is available in the United States is absurd, and will surely stunt the growth of any child.

 Children need to struggle to grow beyond their current capabilities.
 And growth comes from nurturing.
 Just as a garden needs sunlight, water, and the proper soil for which to dig deep roots and bring forth a proper harvest, children need love, attention, proper nutrition, and patience.
 And they need to struggle so they too can bring forth their harvest.